video-annotator/pythonvideoannotator/docs/source/index.rst

 ------------------------------------

 |
-| The python video annotator is a graphical application written in python, to analyse videos and create notes for events in the video.
+| The **PythonVideoAnnotator** is a graphical application written in python, to analyse videos and create notes for events in the video.
 It was developed with the aim of helping neuroscience and ethology researchers indentify animals' behaviours based on the information extracted from the video.
 |
 | Paths, contours and outputs of external devices, like accelerometers, sound recorders, pokes, pressure devices and other sensors can be combined to find classes of events to identify behaviours.
 |